Posted April 7, 2019 – Narrated by Jim (Updated October 2020)

 Based on that, in 2018, we chose not to upgrade our Core Kit monitoring system from a 340 watt capacity.
-But since the extra panels have been working out so well, an upgrade to the BlueSky 3024iL with a 540 watt capacity is on our to-do list.

 It is very tight to fit 4 batteries and an inverter in the available space.
 But somehow another, we managed.